What is gameChange?

 gameChange is a virtual reality therapy.
 Users simply put on the headset and start the program.
 No computers, cameras, or cables are needed.

 gameChange is automated: a virtual therapist guides the patient though the program.
 So, the therapy can be supported by a range of staff, increasing patient access to effective psychological therapy.

 Designed in collaboration with people with lived experience, over six sessions users practise being in simulations of everyday situations: a café, shop, pub, street, doctor’s surgery, and a bus.
 They can choose what they work on and when.

 gameChange was tested in the largest ever randomised controlled trial of VR mental health and is now in use in selected NHS mental health services.
-You can read about the results in The Lancet Psychiatry and register for a webinar to find out more about using gameChange.
+You can read about the results in The Lancet Psychiatry.

 gameChange was developed by a multi-partner team led by researchers at the University of Oxford and Oxford Health NHS Foundation Trust, and including staff from the University of Oxford spinout company Oxford VR, who are managing adoption of the treatment in services; the McPin Foundation, a charity dedicated to ensuring the participation in mental health research of people with relevant personal experience; the Royal College of Art; NIHR MindTech, specialists in the development and adoption of new digital technologies in mental health; and nine NHS Trusts across England.

 Person 1: I was missing out on quite a lot.
 I couldn’t go out and see my friends and family.
 The biggest one for me was going up to visit my dad’s grave because in my mind I couldn’t physically get the bus to go up there.
 It was heartbreaking.